ippontech/blog-usa/posts/Modernize-your-pipeline-to-be-ARM-ready-with-multi-arch-container-builds.md

 ## Either way, it's turtles all the way down<sup>1</sup>

 It may be confusing at first to understand exactly what it means to convert your existing workloads to be able to run on multiple architectures.
 Let us look at a gross oversimplification....
-All programming languages inevitably end up just being ran as machine code, or cpu instruction sets, it's all 1s and 0s eventually.
-Some example instruction sets include CISC, and RISC.
-These acronyms just mean Complex or Reduced Instruction Set Computer repectively.
-The main point here is, that when your application runs, it may look different at the lowest level depending on what cpu you are running on.
+All code inevitably ends up being ran as machine code that uses a given CPU's instruction set.
+In other words, it's all 1s and 0s eventually.
+For x86_64 and ARM, look at the machine code that is running for each architecture and it will be different.

 The cool part about this whole thing is, changes in your application code may not even be required.
-Often times it is as easy as using a different compiler flag or instructing docker to use a plugin called `buildx`.
+Often times it is as easy as using a different compiler flag, running interpreted code with an interpreter compiled for a different architecture, or instructing `docker buildx` to build an image for a different architecutre.
 That's right, these changes are made during a phase of the software development lifecycle called the release phase, specifically the "build process".
 For this article, we will be focused on a build process that takes place in a build pipeline, namely, gitlab pipelines.

-## A Program's Birthplace Matters

-A general rule of thumb, is that in order for a program to run on a certain architecture, it needs to be built on the same architecture.
-Roughly, this translates to, putting your source code on an ARM machine and building it will result in a binary that can run on another ARM machine.
-If you have low level dependencies in your code that talk to hardware, then some code changes in the application code may be required, but we are gonna save that for a different blog.

-So if you have a gitlab pipeline and it uses a gitlab runner, how do you go about building for different architectures?
-This is where the docker buildx plugin comes in.
-The buildx plugin will "emulate" the desired architecture and build your artifact on that virtualization layer.
-In other words, docker running inside docker.
-Another option would be to have two or three separate runner machines that have the base architecture.
-We are going to focus on the former example using buildx.
-The code changes that you make will happen inside your *pipeline as code* source file.
-For gitlab, this is the `.gitlab-ci.yml` file.
-If you are using Jenkins, it will be the Jenkinsfile, and github also has their own flavor, the concepts remain quite similar.

 # What are the steps

 For some context, we will frame the following example with a Kubernetes cluster running on Amazon Web Service's EKS.
-For brevities sake, I am going to assume that you already have a kubernetes cluster running and some facility operating it.
+For brevities sake, I am going to assume that you already have a Kubernetes cluster running and some facility operating it.
 If you don't, here is a very brief version of how to get up and running.
 Please note, this is not the only application for running multi-arch images, but definitely a relevant one if you live and breath DevOps work as your day to day.

+It is necessary to attach an ARM64 node to your Kubernetes cluster to continue.
 ## Setting up an EKS cluster that can run ARM containers

 Let's create an AWS EKS cluster to run our examples on and to frame some ideas.
 First...